Why computers lose track of objects

 Wouter Charle, Team Lead Software Development and Customer Interactions at imec Hyperspectral Imaging: “Our hyperspectral cameras are among the few that can deliver a high video rate.
 Moreover, they are very easy to use and – thanks to an improved data processing pipeline and newly developed algorithms – the quality of the spectral data is very good.
 For this reason, they can be used for a broad range of applications.”

-Jun Zhou, Associate Professor at Griffith University: "The imec snapshot cameras are the only available hyperspectral product on the market that can fulfil a wide range of computer vision tasks, from object detection, recognition, classification to tracking."
+Jun Zhou, Associate Professor at Griffith University: "The imec snapshot cameras are the only available hyperspectral product on the market that can fulfill a wide range of computer vision tasks, from object detection, recognition, classification to tracking."

 Jun Zhou, Associate Professor at Griffith University: “We started to collaborate with imec in 2014 and have purchased several of imec’s hyperspectral cameras.
-The imec snapshot cameras are the only available hyperspectral product on the market that can fulfil a wide range of computer vision tasks, from object detection, recognition, classification to tracking.
+The imec snapshot cameras are the only available hyperspectral product on the market that can fulfill a wide range of computer vision tasks, from object detection, recognition, classification to tracking.
 For the specific video tracking tasks, the imec snapshot cameras are the only product that offers high frame rate, high-quality hyperspectral images, and convenient operation.
 That's why we used the imec cameras to capture the dataset for the video contest.”

 Let the (hyperspectral) games begin!